-All three women have experienced a vicious and self-defeating cycle of administrative segregation, transfers to institutions far away from family and community support, and uses of force against them by staff.
+All three women have experienced a vicious and self-defeating cycle of administrative segregation, transfers to institutions far away from family and

 Following fights with other prisoners, Ms. Worm was placed in administrative segregation and has served the majority of her sentence in solitary confinement pursuant to the Management Protocol (discussed below), which involved extensive periods of "administrative segregation."
 She has spent a total of over three years in solitary confinement.
 She has spent a total of over three years in solitary confinement.